Leinnan/rusty_hub/README.md

 Big thanks to https://github.com/unitycoder/UnityLauncherPro

 Most of the required information about how data is stored by Unity HUB is taken from there.

+Thanks for the icon to the [Papirus Development Team](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/)